skamalad/shikhsha_final/README.md

 *   Super admin access to your Google Workspace tenant
 *   Create a custom delegated administrator role with Admin API privileges for: Users > Read, Users > Reset Password and Groups > Read.
-*   Create an account to use with the custom delegated administrator role.
+*   Create an account to use with the custom delegated administrator role and to have access to the service account which will be created in the walkthrough.
 This account will "act" on behalf of the Shikhsha application to reset user passwords.
-As this account will not use any Google services, it has no need for a Workspace license and can have all Workspace services disabled.
+As this account will not use any Workspace applications, it has no need for a Workspace license and can have all Workspace apps and services disabled.
 *   Ability to create a new Google Cloud Platform project, or appropriate permissions to enable required APIs and services if using an existing project.
 *   GCP billing configured: whilst this proof-of-concept can be deployed in a manner to use services which all run on the free tier, billing is required as they are chargeable based on usage or configuration.
 *   _For the following, ensure you read Groups considerations below:_